 "I have been at Queen’s for both my M.A. & Ph.D, and I can say it’s an outstanding program.
 The library collections are among the best in the country.
 The size of the program is ideal; it’s large to allow for courses on a wide range of subjects, but small enough to maintain an intimate seminar atmosphere.
 And, probably most importantly, the faculty are both accomplished and approachable at the same time.”- Andrew Mckendry, Ph.D (2013)

-The English Department at Queen’s University is a professionally-oriented research department whose faculty members are distinguished by both their scholarly pursuits course work, students take courses on pedagogical and professional skills ranging from academic counselling to grant applications.
+The English Department at Queen’s University is a professionally oriented research department whose faculty members are distinguished by both scholarly prowess and teaching excellence.
+Students in the MA and the PhD programs take courses that involve a wide range of critical methodologies, historical periods, and literary genres; they also take a pedagogical and professional skills course that ranges from academic counselling to grant applications to mentoring undergraduate students.
 Queen’s English students have superb success rates in national scholarship competitions and in securing tenure-track positions upon graduation.

 Throughout the year, a variety of events offer graduate students the opportunity to enrich their experience at Queen’s.
 Students can participate in conferences, graduate colloquia, and an array of discussion groups.
 The Graduate English Society organizes a Works in Progress forum for graduate students and faculty, as well as numerous extracurricular social and sporting events.
+MA students have the option of taking as one of their courses a Literary Internship, which places them in a work environment related to literary studies, and PhD students have the option of taking the Publishing Practicum course, in which they develop a graduate-level paper into a potentially publishable journal article while learning about the nuances of academic publishing.
 Graduate students also participate in the hiring of new faculty and host visiting speakers in the Department.
-Ph.D. students receive thorough teacher training through Teaching Assistantships and in many cases Teaching Fellowships.
+PhD students receive thorough teacher training through Teaching Assistantships and in many cases Teaching Fellowships.
 Travel opportunities are available for conferences and field research.

 Career paths – employment opportunities

 Queen’s graduates are now teaching at universities across the country and globally.
 We consider this placement record an exceptional achievement.
-Other graduates have gone on to careers in writing, publishing, law, civil service and information services.
+Other graduates have gone on to careers in writing, editing, publishing, teaching, law, civil service, business, NGO work and information technologies.